 The hidden gems

-Founded in 1095, St Michan’s is the oldest church on Dublin’s north side.
-What makes it particularly special is what you’ll find under the floorboards: the mummified remains of some of the city’s wealthiest and most influential 17th, 18th and 19th-century families, including the mother of Bram Stoker – the writer who brought Dracula to the world.
+Founded in 1095, St Michan’s is the oldest church on Dublin’s northside.
+What makes it particularly special is hidden beneath the floorboards.
+Here you’ll find the mummified remains of some of the city’s wealthiest and most influential families from the 17th, 18th and 19th centuries.
+Among them is the mother of Bram Stoker – the Irish writer who gave us Dracula.

 From the outside, Whitefriar Street Church is plain and relatively unassuming.
 But step inside and you’ll find a whole host of religious shrines, including one containing the remains of St Valentine.
 And what romantic wouldn’t want to stand at the feet of the patron saint of love himself?